-Safety Handle paint as per the occupational h standards, policies and procedures for Business/Business Unit.
-For assistanc Specialist. nealth and safety your Line of e contact your OSH Aerosol Check Make sure that: aerosols are not damaged all cans are less than 1 L caps are in place or that valves are e otherwise protected Packaging Preferred packaging for aerosols is in small closed boxes as shown in the picture.
+Safety Handle paint as per the occupational health and safety standards, policies and procedures for your Line of Business/Business Unit.
+For assistance contact your OSH Specialist.
+Aerosol Check Make sure that: aerosols are not damaged all cans are less than 1 L caps are in place or that valves are otherwise protected Packaging Preferred packaging for aerosols is in small closed boxes as shown in the picture.
 Package to: prevent damage during expected conditions of transport keep the gross mass per package less than 30 kg Labels As shown in the picture, make sure that: aerosols have "WHMIS labels" packages and any unpackaged aerosols have waste labels packages and any unpackaged aerosols are clearly marked with the words Limited Quantity, Ltd. Qty., or Consumer Commodity Remove or erase any labels that do not apply.
-Shipment Tracking Contact the MMBU Environmental Tec the waste can be properly tracked. chnical Specialist so that Hazardous Waste Transport Licence When arranging road transport, specific have a Hazardous Waste Transport Licer See Hazardous Waste Transport Licer If a Hazardous Waste Transport Licer the carrier's vehicle description an match one of those shown on the the licence allows for carrying was the licence has not expired y that the carrier must cence if one is needed. nce Requirements. ce is needed, check that: d registration number licence te paint
+Shipment Tracking Contact the MMBU Environmental Technical Specialist so that the waste can be properly tracked.
+Hazardous Waste Transport Licence When arranging road transport, specify that the carrier must have a Hazardous Waste Transport Licence if one is needed.
+See Hazardous Waste Transport Licence Requirements.
+If a Hazardous Waste Transport Licence is needed, check that: the carrier's vehicle description and registration number match one of those shown on the licence the licence allows for carrying waste paint the licence has not expired